Let’s Have Fun with Dog Agility at the Park

 Placement and spacing

-The placement and spacing of the obstacles a crucial role in creating a smooth and flowing course.
+The placement and spacing of the obstacles play a crucial role in creating a smooth and flowing course.
 Strategically position the obstacles in a way that allows for smooth transitions between them.
 Avoid placing obstacles too close together, as this may make it difficult for your dog to navigate through.
 Create ample space between obstacles to ensure safe and efficient movement.

 Adding variations